exasol/advanced-analytics-framework/doc/user_guide/database_objects.md

 * Class `View` describes an SQL VIEW
 * Class `Column` describes columns of SQL tables and views, see [Class Column](#class-column)

-Interfaces and implementation classes for names of specific Database objects:
+Interfaces and implementation classes for names of specific database objects:

 | Interface class        | Implementation class       |
 |------------------------|----------------------------|